-If upon analysis, one or more of the Total Bids is within an acceptable range of the Engineer's Estimate, all Total Bids will be adjusted to determine the lowest Total Adjusted Bid.
+If upon analysis, one or more of the Total Bids is within an acceptable range of the Engineer's Estimate, all Total Bids (including the A and B portions if applicable) and Technical Scores for each Proposer will be read aloud and the proposals will be ranked based on the lowest Total Adjusted Bid.will be adjusted to determine the lowest Total Adjusted Bid.

-If upon analysis, all of the Total Bids exceed an acceptable range of the Engineer's Estimate, SCDOT personnel may then assess if either award outside the prescribed range is justified, or if the SCDOT will hold discussions in accordance with Section 5.G and request a Best and Final Offer (BAFO) from all responsive Proposers.
+If upon analysis, all of the Total Bids exceed an acceptable range of the Engineer's Estimate, only the Total Bids (including the A and B portions if applicable) will be read aloud and the Technical Scores for each Proposer will remain confidential and be known only to each respective Proposer.
+The meeting will then adjourn so that SCDOT personnel may then assess if either award outside the prescribed range is justified, or if the SCDOT will hold discussions in accordance with Section 5.G and request a Best and Final Offer (BAFO) from all responsive Proposers.